pauleveritt/tagstr-site/docs/htmlbuilder.md

 ## Why not Jinja2?

 Python template languages such as Jinja2 take contextual data and generate larger bodies of text, such as HTML.
-For example, if you wanted to create a simple todo list using Jinja it might look something like this:
+For example, if you wanted to create a simple todo list using Jinja it might look something like this.

 ```python
 from jinja2 import Template